 Aidan is in the same place.
 Looking ahead to the future while at the same time reflecting on his time with the BFA in Dance experience.
 From the early morning bus rides from campus to train in the LINES Ballet studios in San Francisco to the late night choreography sessions in Pennafort Hall.

 “From the beginning I knew it was going to be intense and it delivered on that promise,” Aidan says.
 “It has stretched every dimension of who I am as a person and given me the ability to not believe when I think `This is all I can do’ or `This is the best I can do.’
 You learn to push yourself and your limits.
 That is pretty much built into the program.”

 Aidan is lining up auditions, including one with Hubbard Street in Chicago.
 Pauline, too, is preparing for upcoming auditions.
 She also is exploring the idea of becoming certified as a GYROTONIC® trainer.
 Ultimately Pauline would love to open her own studio and provide dance therapy for disabled children.

-For the time being Pauline is working with fellow dancers to put the finishing touches on choreography for `Composite Bodies’ for Senior Projects.
-That is an emotional undertaking.
+In the meantime, Pauline is worked with fellow dancers to put the finishing touches on choreography for `Composite Bodies’ for Senior Projects in February 2019.
+That was an emotional undertaking.

 “This is kind of the like the first time I have really experienced working with pre-professionals, all of my peers,” Pauline says.
 “Working at this caliber of ability with amazing talent is opening my eyes to what I can really do and where I can go in the future.
 It’s inspiring me.”